lgblgblgb/reCPM/README.md

     make

 In case of Windows, the exe file (32 or 64 bit version) can be copied and used without WSL/Linux as well, of course, just from Windows.
+Linux is only needed to compile.